Free and Reduced Meals

 Kim Price at 719-234-1416 to have one mailed to you.

-Regular Applications: For all schools EXCEPT Pine Creek, Rampart and the Academy Online High School)
+Regular Applications: For all schools EXCEPT Pine Creek, and the Academy Online High School)

-Alternate Applications: (ONLY for Pine Creek, Rampart and the Academy Online high school).
+Alternate Applications: (ONLY for Pine Creek, and the Academy Online high school).
 (Family Economic Survey)

 2015-2016 Family Eco Survey – Spanish (unavailabe at this time)

-Information Release: Please use the Forms Below if you have been notified that your student(s) have been Directly Certified or would like to up-date your 14-15 Information Release.
+Information Release: Please use the Forms Below if you have been notified that your student(s) have been Directly Certified or would like to up-date your 15-16 Information Release the was with your 2015-16 free and reduced meal application.

 15-16 Information Release – English